gt-marine-robotics-group/firmware-base/README.md

 2. **Customizable Firmware Architecture**
    The organization into a central app and several modules allows for the app to pick and choose which features to use.
    You can still keep central features like an E-Stop while deciding what sensors and peripherals you want.
+   This sample project has an example of every type of interface except SPI: PIO, I2C, PWM Output, and Interrupts.

 3. **Config file for customizing hardware interface**
    I just checked and I realize that the existing firmware does something pretty similar with pinout.h, but the vibes still stand.